PAYE130025 - PAYE service income, allowances, benefits and deductions: IABD: allowances

 Venture Capital Trust

-• Calculate the relief due in terms of tax and convert this to an amount to be included in the code see VCM64030 and PAYE10075
+• Calculate the relief due in terms of tax and convert this into an amount to be included in the code, see VCM51070 and PAYE10075